Jazz-hash/HU-PFun-Project/README.md

 ![index](https://github.com/Jazz-hash/HU-PFun-Project/blob/main/screenshots/search.png?raw=true)

-- Least Expensive, Mid ranged and Most expensive priced products and their furthur specifications and options are shown with the same background color below to guide you through the result.
+- Least Expensive, Mid ranged and Most expensive priced products and their further specifications and options are shown with the same background colour below to guide you through the result.
-- Also you can click on " Want to know more > " to get to the product source page.
+- Also, you can click on " Want to know more > " to get to the product source page.

 [![Open Source Love svg1](https://badges.frapsoft.com/os/v1/open-source.svg?v=103)&nbsp;![Maintenance](https://img.shields.io/badge/Maintained%3F-yes-green.svg)
 ]()